 This website uses cookies so that we can provide you with the best user experience possible.
 Cookie information is stored in your browser and performs functions such as recognizing you when you return to our website and helping our team to understand which sections of the website you find most interesting and useful.

-Both standard-bearers of their generation, Teodor Currentzis and Mikhail Pletnev join forces in a programme dedicated to Shostakovich and Tchaikovsky, including a rare and little-known nugget: the Concert Fantasy for Piano and Orchestra.
+Both standard-bearers of their generation, Teodor Currentzis and Alexandre Kantorow join forces in a programme devoted to Brahms and Shostakovich, highlighting the telluric force of the former and the tragic verve of the latter.

 Programme